ABOUT THE SMOKY MOUNTAIN AREA.

 Plan a trip to the Smoky Mountains!
 Here’s what you need to know about the area.

-With Mountain Shadows Resort and Gatlinburg as your home base you are also close to other Smoky Mountain places worthy of consideration for day or partial day trip
+With Mountain Shadows Resort and Rentals and Gatlinburg as your home base you are also close to other Smoky Mountain places worthy of consideration for day or partial day trip

 The Smoky Mountains area is ideally located in the northern tier of southeastern United States and areasonably easy day drive from most regions of the Eastern and Central time zones.
 Home to America’s most visited, Great Smoky Mountains National Park, the entire region has become a destination for millions of visitors who want to enjoy mountain hospitality in a tremendously scenic setting with seasonably moderate temperatures.